 The view-dial on Bókhlöðuhöfði in Stykkishólmur

 One of the view-dials in Stykkishólmur is by Vatnasafnið - the Library of Water on Bókhlöðuhöfði.
-It was erected in 1987 and is a square thin copperplate.
-It shows a time of three hours and the name and height of the mountains in the vicinity.
+It was erected in 1987 and is a square, thin copper plate.

 We don't know who designed it.